hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/01_Setting_up.md

 ***

-Now that we have downloaded our toy datasets, we are ready to dive into learning more advanced bash!
+Now that we have downloaded our toy datasets, we are ready to dive into that haystack!

 [Next Lesson >>](02_Regular_expressions.md)